ktravers/ktravers.github.io/_posts/2017-02-20-how-oo-design-saved-our-css-and-site-performance.md

 This project wasn’t without its challenges.

 The primary beast we faced was **scope creep**.
 Originally, this project was prototyped for three user-facing views.
 It grew to cover ALL user-facing views.
-And since we had to rewrite our JS selectors anyway, we ended up refactoring most of our Javascript alongside our markup and CSS.
+And since we had to rewrite our JS selectors anyway, we ended up refactoring most of our JavaScript alongside our markup and CSS.
 Letting things expand like this easily added another few weeks to the project.

 After scope creep, the second biggest challenge we faced was something I'll call **neophobia - fear of change**.
 Change is scary, and some people on our team were very comfortable doing things the old way (maybe too comfortable).
 Some folks were also pretty wary of CSS in general, and those deep-seeded biases were hard to overcome.
 But I’m happy to say once everyone started actually using the system, they were completely won over.